 - 1. Honor Code Guides are trusted members of the college staff, administration, and faculty who are trained to offer students and members of the faculty impartial information on the procedures and activities of the Honor Council and its hearings.
-Honor Code Guides will not render opinions on the merits of any particular case.

-- 2. The Vice President will maintain a list of Honor Code Guides and arrange for the recruiting and training of additional Honor Code Guides as desired.
-The Vice President will work to ensure that the list of Honor Code Guides arises from the following constituencies of the College:

-- a.
-Fine Arts
+Honor Code Guides will not render opinions on the merits of any ongoing or concluded case. - 2.
+The Vice President in conjunction with the Faculty Relations Committee will maintain an assembly of Honor Code Guides and arrange for the recruiting and training of additional Honor Code Guides as required.
+The Vice President and Faculty Relations Committee will work to maintain that assembly of Honor Code Guides are appointed from, but are not limited to, the following constituencies of the College, where one Honor Code Guide will be appointed from each: - Fine Arts - Humanities - Interdisciplinary and General Studies (IGS) - Natural Sciences and Mathematics (NSM) - Social Sciences - Staff Member - However, at the discretion of the Vice President and the Faculty Relations Committee, additional Honor Code Guides can/may be appointed to that assembly under any of the aforementioned constituencies. - 3.
+Honor Code Guides will be appointed for two year terms, though they may serve an unlimited number of terms, pending a majority vote of the Honor Council at the conclusion of every term.

-- b.
-Humanities

-- c.
-Interdisciplinary and General Studies (IGS)

-- d.
-Natural Sciences and Mathematics (NSM)

-- e.
-Social Sciences

-- f.
-General Faculty (3)

-- g.
-Staff Member (2)

-- 3. Any party involved in an Honor Council case in any role will receive a copy of the current list of Honor Code Guides.

-- 4. Any party is free to confidentially discuss Honor Council procedures with any Honor Code Guide.
-Faculty and staff are additionally encouraged to discuss any question with the Faculty Advisor to the Honor Council.